klange/toaruos/README.md

 # ToaruOS (とあるOS) #

-とあるOS (ToaruOS) is a hobby operating system built mostly from scratch, including both a kernel and userspace.
+This is a fork of ToaruOS. とあるOS (ToaruOS) is a hobby operating system built mostly from scratch, including both a kernel and userspace.

 This repository contains the kernel, modules, and core userspace applications and libraries.
 Some third-party libraries and utilities are required to build a working system.